 Thanks to visionary collectors and generous donors, a range of important collections in Bruce Peel Special Collections treat numerous local and international subjects, from the Indigenous peoples of North and South America to Historic Entomology and from Book History to the Chinese Experience in Canada.

 Bruce Braden Peel (1916–1998) was Chief Librarian at the University of Alberta from 1955 to 1982.
-The publication of his A Bibliography of the Prairie Provinces in 1956 was a landmark achievement that documents the early settlement and publishing history of western Canada, and his bibliography continues to grow today as an online database called "Peel's Prairie Provinces."
+The publication of his A Bibliography of the Prairie Provinces in 1956 was a landmark achievement that documents the publishing history of western Canada, and his bibliography continues to grow today as an online database called "Peel's Prairie Provinces."
 Named to honour Peel's accomplishments, Bruce Peel Special Collections houses a world-class collection of more than 100,000 rare books and a significant collection of archival materials.
 Located in the basement of the Rutherford South building on the main university campus, researchers and visitors are welcome to visit Special Collections (also called the "Peel library") to browse the current exhibition or examine rare materials in the Gregory Javitch Reading Room on weekday afternoons throughout the year.